 - $500,000 for Voyager Select status, giving me $2 trades plus access to a financial advisor and fee-based portfolio management and trust services

 Vanguard's proprietary mutual funds and ETFs have extremely low expenses and are free of transaction fees, except in a few cases.
 Some mutual funds (investment-grade bonds, international bond, and global real estate index) have purchase and/or redemption fees of 0.25-1.00%.

 The firm charges an account maintenance fee of $20 annually.
 But I can typically avoid this fee if my fund or account balance is $10,000 or more (or $3,000 or more with a 529 plan); or I sign up for electronic delivery of statements.

 The price of stock and non-Vanguard ETF trades vary, depending on the assets held with Vanguard.
 The standard fee is $7 but trades are just $2 for clients with assets of $500,000 or more and free for those with $1 million or more.

 Through the FundAccess program, I can buy non-Vanguard mutual funds.
 No-transaction-fee funds do not incur charges but I'll pay $50 for shares held 60 days or less.
 To buy or sell transaction-fee funds, there is a $35 fee; however, this charge is less if I attain Voyager status or higher.

-I'll pay 0.30% of assets under management if I meet the $100,000 minimum balance and engage a financial advisor through Vanguard.
-Services under this arrangement involve investment management, including construction of an investment portfolio, implementation of tax-efficient strategies, and periodic portfolio reviews and rebalancing.
+I'll pay 0.30% of assets under management if I meet the $50,000 minimum balance and engage a financial advisor through Vanguard.
+Services under this arrangement involve investment management, including construction of an investment portfolio, implementation of tax-efficient strategies, and periodic portfolio reviews and re-balancing.

 Dollar-Cost Averaging (DCA)